Robust adaptive variable selection in ultra-high dimensional linear regression models

-For brevity, we present the simulation results (performance measures) for the most challenging case of Setting B with $p=1000$, in Tables \ref{p1000e0signal3}-\ref{p1000ex1signal3}, respectively, for pure data and two types of contaminated data.
-The results for the remaining cases are provided in Appendix B. All these results clearly indicate the significant gain obtained using the DPD-loss function instead of the classic least-squared loss.
-Moreover, all other robust methods considered, namely LAD-LASSO, RLARS, sLTS and RANSAC, perform worse than the DPD based methods, both in terms of the variable selection and the parameter estimation.
-It is to note that all methods register greater errors on the second scenario, namely Setting B, where the true model size is greater.
-Finally, as expected, adaptive methods improve the estimation accuracy with least squares loss in absence of contamination and with the DPD-loss in the absence and also the presence of data contamination.
+For brevity, we present the simulation results (performance measures) for the most challenging case of Setting B with $p=1000$ in Tables \ref{p1000e0signal3}-\ref{p1000hex1signal3}, for pure data and four types of contaminated data.
+The results for the remaining cases are provided in Section C of the Appendix available as Supplementary Material.

+All these results evidence the significant advantage entailed by DPD-based methods in terms of robustness, accentuated in the high-dimensional context where classical inferential methods are specially sensitive to outliers.
+Moreover, all other robust methods considered, LAD-LASSO, RLARS, sLTS and RANSAC, perform worse than the proposed DPD-based methods in variable selection and parameter estimation, under all scenarios of contamination as well as under pure data.
+Then, DPD-based estimation methods represent an appealing robust alternative to classical likelihood-based methods, with the lowest efficiency loss and greatest robustness gain.
+It is interesting to note that all methods underperform on the second scenario (Setting B), where the true model size is greater.
+Additionally, as expected, adaptive methods including DPD-based estimators improve the estimation accuracy with respect to their corresponding standard LASSO.
+Indeed, adaptive methods select more parsimonious models containing all true significant variables.